Caty McNally

 Catherine "Caty" McNally (born November 20, 2001) is an American professional tennis player.

-She achieved her career-high singles ranking of world No. 54 on 22 May 2023 and her best WTA doubles ranking of No. 11 on 4 April 2022.
-She has won eight doubles titles on the WTA Tour, three of them with Coco Gauff, and the pair also reached the final of the 2021 US Open.
+She achieved her career-high singles ranking of world No. 50 on June 22, 2026 and her best WTA doubles ranking of No. 11 on April 4, 2022.
+She has won nine doubles titles on the WTA Tour, three of them with Coco Gauff, and the pair also reached the final of the 2021 US Open.
 She reached another major final at the 2022 US Open with Taylor Townsend.
 McNally has also won six doubles titles on the ITF Circuit.
 In singles, she has won two titles on the WTA Challenger Tour plus four on the ITF Circuit.

 She is best known for her doubles partnership with Coco Gauff, which was nicknamed "McCoco" by fans and media.

-As a junior, McNally won the 2018 French Open doubles title, was runner-up in the 2018 French Open girls' singles, and won the US Open junior doubles competition.
+As a junior, McNally won the 2018 French Open doubles title, was runner-up in the 2018 French Open girls' singles, and won the US Open doubles competition.

 Early life and background

 McNally was born in Madeira, a suburb of Cincinnati, Ohio, to John McNally and Lynn Nabors-McNally, a graduate of Indian Hill High School.
 Her mother was briefly a professional tennis player who had a career best doubles ranking inside the top 250.
 Her older brother John was also a professional and was a high-ranked junior player.
-She is coached by her mother.
+She was coached by her mother until the end of the 2026 clay court season when Kathy Rinaldi took over.